HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="ballotondemandÂ®"></a>ballot on demandÂ®
-A process that produces a [paper ballot](#paperballot) of the required [ballot style](#ballotstyle) that meets a specific voter's needs.
+A process that produces a [paper ballot](#paperballot) of the required [ballot style](#ballotstyle) that meets a specific [voter](#voter)'s needs.
 The use of this process requires:
- - a system with a printer that can create a tabulatable [paper ballot](#paperballot); and
+ - a system with a printer that can create a tabulatable paper ballot; and
- - a [device](#device) driving the printer that has all the data needed to print each [ballot style](#ballotstyle) and allows selection of the needed style.
+ - a [device](#device) driving the printer that has all the data needed to print each ballot style and allows selection of the needed style.
- Note: "ballot on demand" is a registered trademark of ES&S.
+ Note: "[ballot](#ballot) on demand" is a registered trademark of [ES&S].

 \#vvsg
 ## <a name="ballotproduction"></a>ballot production